-Summer entered into full possession.
-An Athabasca summer has not the same length of life as one farther south, but what it lacks in duration it makes up in beauty.
-The days are bright, clear, and warm without being oppressive, the nights are cool and refreshing.
+Sure URELY and steadily, if not rapidly enough for impatient Archie, the days grew warmer and longer, until at last the thrice-welcome summer entered into full possession.
+An Athabascan summer has not the same length of life as one farther south, but what it lacks in duration it makes up in beauty.
+The days are bright, clear and warm, without being oppressive; the nights are cool and refreshing.
 Rain comes but seldom.
-The ground, so deep frozen in winter that it never really thaws out to the bottom, retains sufficient moisture to render rain almost unnecessary.
-The prairie puts on a robe of richest green, spangled with flowers innumerable.
-The trees beside the watercourses rustle proudly in the breeze their flaunting wealth of foliage.
-The birds, glad to be back from their winter refuge in the South, express their joy in wonderful warbling; while the deer grow fat upon their verdant pastures, the beavers toil earnestly at their dams, the fish leap sparkling from the lake, and everywhere there is life, life joyous and unfettered, in the midst of which anyone possessing a sound body a clear conscience, and a sure supply of ordinary comforts, can have no possible excuse for not being happy.
+The ground, so deeply frozen in winter that it never really thaws out to the bottom, retains sufficient moisture to render rain almost unnecessary.
+The prairies put on a robe of richest green spangled with flowers innumerable.
+The trees beside the water courses rustle proudly in the breeze their flaunting wealth of foliage.
+The birds, glad to be back from their winter refuge in the South, express their joy in wonderful warbling, while the deer grow fat upon their verdant pastures, the beavers toil earnestly at their dams, the fish leap sparkling from the lake, and everywhere there is life-life joyous and unfettered, in the midst of which anyone possessing a sound body, a clear conscience, and a sure supply of ordinary comforts, can have no possible excuse for not being happy.

 And Archie was happy.
-Not a happier boy had foot upon the continent, for, beside enjoying all the essentials to happiness just mentioned, he was in the first flush of that precious pleasure which comes from the sense of being considered something more than a mere boy.
-He did not cherish the ideal of manhood.
-But to send a bullet or an arrow straight to its mark, to paddle a canoe hour after hour without missing a stroke, to tramp on snow-shoes four miles an hour for half a day without sitting down to rest, to bestride a half-broken horse and stick there until the creature, panting and exhausted, confessed defeat, to set a trap so cunningly that even the wary wolverine would fall a victim-these were some of the attributes of manhood according to his way of thinking, and all these he possessed in a degree which rendered the pretty high opinion he held of himself at least excusable, if not altogether admirable.
+Not a happier boy had foot upon the continent; for besides enjoying all the essentials to happiness just mentioned, he was in the first flush of that precious pleasure which comes from the sense of being considered something more than a mere boy.
+He did not cherish the idea of manhood that is unhappily too often held by boys of his age.
+To smoke a big pipe, to chew a huge cud, to swear a round oath, did not realize his conception of manliness.
+But to send a bullet or an arrow straight to its mark, to paddle a canoe hour after hour without missing a stroke, to tramp on snow-shoes four miles an hour for half a day without sitting down to rest, to bestride a half-broken horse and stick there until the creature, panting and exhausted, confessed defeat, to set a trap so cunningly that even the very wolverine fell a victim-these were some of the attributes of manhood, according to his way of thinking; and all these he possessed in a degree which rendered the pretty high opinion he held of himself at least excusable, if not altogether admirable.